-- The Money Follows the Person (MFP) demonstration is an addition to services that helps people with disabilities move or transition from an institution into a home and community-based setting, such as a home or apartment. - The OCDD My Place or MFP program has continued to grow through 2023.
-CMS approved the program to receive continued funding through 2027.

-- MFP participants range from children born with complex needs to teens and adults who have been diagnosed with intellectual/developmental disabilities and have been living in a nursing facility, specialty hospital, or an intermediate care facility for 60 consecutive days. - As of today in 2023, MFP assisted in 40 successful participant transitions into their community across Louisiana. - In 2023, MFP provided training on enrolling a participant in the demonstration, an overview of potential participants, and the benefits of My Place participation to providers and other stakeholders.
-These trainings are available upon request. - In 2023, MFP will continue utilizing additional CMS funding to launch a statewide marketing push, including video and radio advertisements. - In August of 2023, MFP secured additional funding to assist providers in Louisiana in receiving a Supported Employment 40-hour training through the MFP Capacity Building Grant. - In August of 2023, MFP also received additional supplemental funding to further assist MFP participants with food security and additional short-term housing assistance.
+- The Money Follows the Person (MFP) demonstration is an addition to transition services which helps people with disabilities move or transition from a qualified institution into a home and community-based setting, such as a home or apartment. - MFP participants range from children born with complex needs to teens and adults who have been diagnosed with intellectual/developmental disabilities and have been living in a nursing facility, specialty hospital, or an intermediate care facility for 60 consecutive days. - As of December 2023, MFP assisted in 52 successful participant transitions into their home or apartment across Louisiana.